2015 Myanmar constitutional referendum: Referendum-requiring Bill

-The Assembly of the Union voted against most of the constitutional amendments on 25 June, ensuring that the military's veto power remained intact and that Aung San Suu Kyi could not become president in the 2015 general elections.
-The result was no surprise given that 25% of the seats in the Assembly are, by law, held by the military.
+The Pyidaungsu Hluttaw voted against most of these amendments on 25 June, ensuring that the military's veto power remained intact and that Aung San Suu Kyi could not become president in the 2015 general elections.
+The result was no surprise given that 25% of the seats in the legislature are, by law, held by the military.
 The proposal aimed to reduce the vote share needed to amend the constitution to 70%.
-The Assembly of the Union approved only a minor change to article 59(d).
+The Pyidaungsu Hluttaw approved only a minor change to article 59(d).

-Cancellation
+Cancellation of Referendum

 The Union Election Commission requested to delay the referendum in July 2015 because it concerned only a minor change to article 59(d).
-On 22 July, the Assembly of the Union voted to postpone the referendum.
+On 22 July, the Pyidaungsu Hluttaw voted to postpone the referendum.

+Amendment without Referendum

+The amendments to the schedules which do not require a referendum were enacted on 22 July 2015.